zorbathut/dosvob/README.md

 dosvob
 ---

-dosvob is a quick-and-dirty DigitalOcean image backup system.
+dosvob is a quick-and-dirty DigitalOcean volume backup system.
 It is intended for people trying to back up relatively small amounts of high-speed online storage onto a local cheaper-per-gigabyte storage system, likely using hard drives.

 If you have a million-dollar company that relies on dozens of terabytes of data, you should probably not use dosvob.
 If you have a small side project where it would be really annoying to lose a few dozen gigabytes, dosvob might be a good choice.